University of Minnesota Administrative Policy

 Reason for Policy

-This policy implements Board of Regents policy: Equity, Diversity, Equal Opportunity and Affirmative Action (PDF).
+This policy implements Board of Regents policy: Diversity, Equity, Equal Opportunity, and Affirmative Action.
 The University aims to foster a welcoming community that values belonging, equity, diversity, and dignity in people and ideas.
 The University adopts this policy with a commitment to: (1) taking prompt and equitable action to eliminate, prevent, and address the effects of prohibited conduct; (2) fostering an environment of trust where prohibited conduct is not tolerated; (3) cultivating a climate where all persons are well-informed and supported with respect to reporting prohibited conduct; (4) providing a fair and impartial process for all parties; and (5) articulating the standards and procedures by which violations of this policy will be evaluated and disciplinary action may be imposed.

 Contacts